 For further reading on this subject please see our fact sheet: P-18: Names, titles and copyright

-This method (sometimes called ‘poor man’s copyright’), may help in some cases, but it is extremely poor evidence as it is very easy to fake - for example by replacing the actual materials inside at a later date.
+This method (sometimes called ‘poor man’s copyright’), may help in some cases, but is extremely poor evidence as it is very easy to fake - for example, by replacing the actual materials inside at a later date.

 The main problem if you send your work to yourself via courier or the postal service (including recorded/tracked and signed for services) or use any other system which requires you to store the work yourself, is that there is no verifiable evidence to say that the contents have not been swapped.